 Your location at the time of making a potentially incriminating statement is an important factor in determining whether or not you were in custody.
 A common example of situations where people think they are protected, but are actually not, is in the everyday traffic stop.
 If a police officer pulls you over for any reason, they do not have to read you your Miranda Rights, even if they ask you to get out of your vehicle.
 The police may even end up searching you or your vehicle, without ever reading your rights, because you are not yet in custody.

 Anything you say to them, prior to being taken into custody, is likely to be used as evidence or at least as a reason to formally arrest you, if they didn’t already have one.
 In cases where the police brought you to the police station to interview you, you may be able to argue that you were in custody.
-Your argument will be even stronger if you were put in a locked room.
+Your argument would be even stronger if you were put in a locked room.

 Whether or Not You Are Allowed to Leave